Multisample DNA-only#

 # Multisample DNA fishplot

-# Order your samples in sample_order and fill in the list with their specific name
+# Order samples in sample_order and fill in the list with their specific name

 fig = group.fishplot("dna", sample_order=['Sample 1', 'Sample 2'])